JenniferWang381999/Info201-Final-Project/README.md

 ### **3.0 The data set(s)**
 Both of our data set was created by Apartment List and it was created in order to provide price transparency to America’s 110 million renters to help them make the best possible decisions in choosing a place to call home.
 I had access on their "data" page on Apartment List Rentonomics.
 Each locations represents an "observation" and the variables that each observation have are location type, state, bedroom size, and the price in each month from January, 2014 to October, 2019.
 The original city data sets we are using have 3376 rows and 74 columns but we created a sub-set and only focused on 5 major cities in the U.S. The data set represents mean value of rent for certain type of house.

+We first started working on the Seattle city data.
+Originally, all of the columns except for "Bedroom_size" were month dates and there were 3 rows (the bedroom sizes).
+To fix this, we used the gather() function to combine all of the month columns into a single column of rows, the "months" column; also, we used "-Bedroom_size" because it's the column we wanted gather data from.
+This changed the data frame from 3 rows to 174 observations.
+The final data frame was stored under "avg_means2", in order to indicate that we have manipulated the original data set.
+After that, we changed the format of months to dates so that we can get rid of the "X" before every date and so the date format can be easier to read.

 * Strengths: Our data set is clean and organized already, all the prices are rounded up integers and it's the mean price for each month for certain place and we don't have any missing values.
 According to the Envisioning Cards, it is important to evaluate user experience of values and I think this data set did a great job on this.

 * Weaknesses: Since the data set is organized and cleaned already, we don't have access to the original data and in this case, we don't know if the data set is accurate.
 Another weakness for this data set is that the value they use is dollar-value and for some people who don't live in America and not used to dollar-value, they might have a hard time to analyze it and this is the same phenomenon as "Perceptions of a Value" from the one of the Envisioning Cards.
 Sometimes stakeholders have different perceptions of the definition of a specific value.